oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

    - ``#include <oneapi/dpl/memory>``

 #.
 Pass a |onedpl_short| execution policy object as the first argument to a parallel algorithm
-   to specify the desired execution behavior.
+   to indicate the desired execution behavior.

 #.
 If you use the C++ standard aligned execution policies: